 “Initially I wanted to grow sweetcorn, raspberries, strawberries, and blueberries.
 Then I added kale, broccoli, leeks, spring onions, and carrots.
-Everything has grown well in the garden apart from having our broccoli which was eaten by cabbage white butterflies but, as I want to attract butterflies and bees to our garden, I have decided not to intervene.
+Everything has grown well in the garden apart from having our broccoli eaten by cabbage white butterflies but, as I want to attract butterflies and bees to our garden, I have decided not to intervene.”

 “I always make a plan for the year ahead and draw out what I want to do in my garden.
 Then I can get the seeds I need and start to sow them for the new growing season.”